Meridiani Planum: Numbers of hematite spherules and loose spherule surface density

-Summary of Evidence of Water
+Summary of evidence of water

 Many lines of evidence indicate water either at Meridiani Planum today or in the distant past.

 Before giving a short summary of the major lines of evidence already provided above, a few more are introduced.

 Some rocks showed small layers (laminations) with shapes only made by gently flowing water.
 The first such laminations were found in a rock called "The Dells."
 Geologists would say that the cross-stratification showed festoon geometry from transport in subaqueous ripples.
-Figure 24 illustrates cross-stratification, also called cross-bedding.
+Figure 24 illustrates cross-stratification, also called crossbedding.

 The concentration of the element bromine in rocks was highly variable.
 This may be evidence of water.
 Bromine is very soluble and may have moved with water flows.
 Thin-film water frost deposition may have concentrated bromine in certain spots.

 In mid-2004, thermal inertia signals (collected by the Mars Global Surveyors TES) for "light-toned outcrop" (that is, outcrops of the plain's sediments) were found all over Meridiani Planum and also over extensive adjacent regions to the west, north, and east of the plain.
 Noting early results from Opportunity that the outcrop showed evidence of "long-term water interaction locally at the landing site", ref suggested the entire region with light-toned outcrop displayed evidence of past water.

-Major Lines of Evidence for Water:
+Major lines of evidence for water:

 The orbiting satellite evidence includes (A) the TES spectra for surface hematite (mapped in Figure 1b) since hematite only forms in watery conditions, and (B) the orbiting neutron detector's finding of fairly high levels of WEH over the plain and the adjacent regions (to the west, north, and east).

 The deposition of sediments and the visible dried-up river valleys flowing into the plain's sediments are both strong evidence of ancient water flows in the Meridiani region.

 The stratigraphic details of plain's sediments provide several lines of evidence for water, including cross-bedded sediments, the presence of vugs (cavities), and embedded hematite spherules that cut across sediment layers.
 The geochemical details of plain's sediments provide more lines of evidence for water, including the presence of large amounts of magnesium sulfate and other sulfate-rich minerals such as jarosite as well as chlorides.